 Among others, topics include competitive bidding, contract administration, and program management.
 Contracts for both design and construction are discussed, along with small business programs unique to Oregon.
 Participants may apply continuing education (CE) hours earned from these courses to the Institute for Supply Chain Management Certified Professional in Supply Management (CPSM) and the Universal Public Procurement Certification Council (UPPCC).

 (Below is the recommended sequence; courses may be taken in any order)

 - Construction Contracting Tools

 Certificate Cost: $1796

 4 15-hour courses (Typically 2 days each, 8 am - 4:30 pm)

 Can be completed in as little as 2 terms

 Courses can be taken individually or can be applied to a certificate within a three-year limit.
-Our courses and certificates are continually updated to bring you the most current and progressive information, tools and perspectives.
 Courses completed outside of the three-year limit will need to be retaken to qualify for certificate completion.